 The reality is that your eyes should follow your clubhead from impact through to the top of your upswing.
 That helps you get your body in a position that launches the ball high along your target line.

-In this post, I will explain where you can focus to maximize your power, distance, and accuracy.
+In this post, I’ll explain where you can focus to maximize your power, distance, and accuracy.

 Table of Contents